wger-project/wger/docs/settings.rst

 **EMAIL_FROM**: Default `wger Workout Manager <wger@example.com>`
   The sender address used for sent emails by the system such as weight reminders

+**DOWNLOAD_FROM_OFF**: Default false.
+Whether to download missing ingredient images from Open Food Facts.
+Please do not set to true.
+To download available images, use the `download-ingredient-images` command, which downloads them from a selected wger instance.

 .. note::
   If you want to override a default setting, don't overwrite all the dictionary